Gülnuş Sultan: Second reign

+Uzun Süleyman was appointed as the Darüssaade Ağa.
+Hasan Pasha was also removed from the Grand Viziership on 28 September 1704, and Kalaylıkoz Hacı Ahmed Pasha was appointed in his place.
+This incident proves the influence, Gülnüş Sultan had over her son, while it also demonstrates Ahmed III's loyalty to his mother.
+Gülnuş Sultan's influence, particularly in the appointment of grand vizier, can be seen in the accounts of period historians and archival documents.
+In some anthologies apparently penned by Gülnuş Sultan, the warnings given to a newly appointed grand vizier are striking.
+The anger at defeats against foreign powers, the anxiety over Janissary rebellions, the expectation that they would be kept under control, and the exhortation for everyone to act within their means demonstrate Gülnuş Sultan's experience with recent developments.

 She is also attributed to having advised her son to the war with Russia in 1711.
 In 1709, king Charles XII of Sweden settled in Bender within the Ottoman Empire during his war with Russia.
 He wished the sultan to declare war against Russia and form an alliance with Sweden.
 The sultan was rumoured to listen to the advice of his mother, who had a large influence over him.
 Charles sent Stanislaw Poniatowski and Thomas Funck as his messengers.
 They bribed a convert named Goin, formerly a Frenchman, who worked as a doctor in the palace.
 Goin arranged a meeting with the personal slave of the Valide, a Jewish woman, who they gave a personal letter to the Valide.
 They were also introduced to the Hungarian eunuch Horwath, who became their propaganda person in the harem.
 The Valide became intrigued by Charles, took an interest in his cause, and even corresponded with him in Bender.
 On 9 February 1711, Turkey declared war against Russia, as the sultan had been advised to by his mother, who convinced him that Charles was a man worth taking a risk for.

+Gulnus wrote two letters to the Swedish king, one dated April 1713.
+These letters are more significant than the letter to the Crimean Khan, as they demonstrate the Valide Sultan's political influence and role in this matter.
+Valide Sultan's letter to the king begins with a very warm and sincere address, "My powerful and exalted son."
+In her letter to the king, Valide Sultan states that she has a deep affection for him and considers him like a son, and that she works day and night for the king.
+The letters reveal a secret relationship between Valide Sultan and the king, and even that Valide Sultan used the pen name "Dervish Efendi" in her letters to the king.
+It is understood that Valide Sultan served as an intermediary, providing an unofficial connection between the sultan and the king, and that she negotiated with him on his behalf.